dwdevs/rails-app/README.md

-# README Ruby on Rails Application
+# Ruby on Rails Application

 This **Ruby on Rails**! application is deployed using Docker containers split across isolated tiers {WEB, APP, DB} - Docker compose manages the deployments, volumes and networks.
 The full Configuration details and deployment instructions are below.